usssequoia/usssequoia/index.markdown

 ## Upcoming Events

-### <ins>🚀•Stardate 071825: Discord Hangout•🚀</ins>
+### <ins>🚀•Stardate 081525: Discord Hangout•🚀</ins>
 WHEN: 7pm
 WHERE: [Discord](https://discord.gg/butyvBX9xF)
 WHAT: Let's hang out, chit-chat and play some online games!
 This event is held regularly every two weeks!

+### <ins>🚀•Startdate 081625: GalaxyCon!•🚀</ins>
+WHEN: All Day
+WHERE: McEnry Convention Center
+WHAT: Cosplay, celebrities and a galaxy of events and programming Saturday and Sunday.

-### <ins>🚀•Startdate 071925: Cable Car Ride!•🚀</ins>
+### <ins>🚀•Startdate 082325: Craft Day!•🚀</ins>
-WHEN: 12pm
+WHEN: 1pm
-WHERE: Union Square
+WHERE: Cap'ns Quarters
-WHAT: Is there anything more San Franciscan than a cable car??
-We are taking Geordi Bear on the ride of his life with a tour through the town Starfleet Headquarters calls home.
+WHAT: Bring your WIP’s, tiny crafts, crayons or puzzles to a craft day in Cotati!
+Come see my new place, catch up with Riker, have some snacks and work on some fun stuff Star Trek-related or not!!
+*address privately disclosed closer to event date*

 ### Please [message us](https://groups.google.com/u/0/g/usssequoiacomms) if you are interested in attending any of these events or have any questions in general!